offen/docker-volume-backup/README.md

 # BACKUP_SOURCES="/other/location"

+# When given, all files in BACKUP_SOURCES whose full path matches the given
+# regular expression will be excluded from the archive.
+Regular Expressions
+# can be used as from the Go standard library https://pkg.go.dev/regexp

+# BACKUP_EXCLUDE_REGEXP="\.log$"

 ########### BACKUP STORAGE

 # The name of the remote bucket that should be used for storing backups.
 If